cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    class, which are common to all objects in Java.
 We will come back to the `Object` class in a future tutorial or reading, but it includes methods like `equals` and `toString`.

-1. You might be wondering why the previous example is useful?
+1. You might be wondering why the previous example is useful.
 If so, that's okay.
 In general, you should try to be specific with the types you use for variables.
 However, the ability to assign object references to variables with interface types leads to a powerful programming technique known as **polymorphism**.
 Polymorphism is a fancy word (might be fun to style it in